PennyLaneAI/pennylane/doc/introduction/interfaces/jax.rst

     variant of the interface that supports the just-in-time compilation of QNodes will be used.
 This is equivalent to passing ``interface='jax-jit'``.

+    Computing the jacobian of vector-valued QNodes is not supported with the JAX JIT interface.
+The output of vector-valued QNodes can, however, be used in the definition of scalar-valued cost functions whose gradients can be computed.

     Specify ``interface='jax-python'`` to enforce support for computing the backward pass of vector-valued QNodes (e.g., QNodes with probability, state or multiple expectation value measurements).
 This option does not support